-- Dedication is required two to four hours a day, depending on the number of classes to complete. - A computer lab will be available during regular Summer School hours Monday-Friday 7:30 am-12:00 pm through July 21 to come in to work.
-No computer lab available on July 3. - Proctored (In-Seat) final exams are in the Summer School Computer Lab at Seaholm High School. - Students taking an online course must complete their In-Seat Final Exam on or before July 22, 12:00 pm.
-The arrangements for taking the In-Seat Final Exam at Summer School Computer Lab at Seaholm High School must be coordinated with the teacher of record for the course. - Students taking TWO virtual courses must complete their final exam In-Seat for their first course before they will be allowed to begin their second course
+- Dedication is required students should expect to spend two to four hours each school day on their classes. - Students taking an online course must complete their Final Exam on or before July 22, 12:00 pm. - Students taking TWO virtual courses must complete their final exam for their first course before they will be allowed to begin their second course.